samhug/ndm/README.md

 runtime.
 There are currently two supported `auto_provider` types available.

 #### Static Provider
-The `static` `auto_provider` uses credentials that are stored plaintext in the configuration file.
+The `static` `auth_provider` uses credentials that are stored plaintext in the configuration file.
 You can specify additional options using the `attributes` block.
 Fields defined in the `attributes` block can be retrieved at runtime in a JavaScript macro using the `getAuthAttr(field_name)` function.
 ```hcl